 ADHD Medications: Gateway to Methamphetamines

 Gateway drugs aren’t always things that are taken illegally.
-ADHD and ADD medications such as Adderall are stimulants, and they are often prescribed to children and teens.
+ADHD and ADD medications such as Prescription Amphetamine are stimulants, and they are often prescribed to children and teens.
 However, these are controlled substances, and they are often incorrectly used as a way to seek out a high.
-Since the makeup of drugs like Ritalin and Adderall are similar to meth, they can serve as a gateway drug for some of the 1.2 million methamphetamine users in the United States.
+Since the makeup of drugs like Ritalin and Prescription Amphetamine are similar to meth, they can serve as a gateway drug for some of the 1.2 million methamphetamine users in the United States.

 Prescription Painkillers: Gateway to Heroin